 The Safe at Home Program is a partnership between the DC Office on Aging (DCOA) and the DC Department of Housing and Community Development (DHCD).

 Applicants must be DC residents who are at least 60 years old OR a minimum of 18 years of age and disabled.
 Safe at Home is open to homeowners and renters (given the renter has permission from the owner of the home) of single-family homes and apartments.
-The annual household income must be no greater than 80% of DC’s Area Median Income.
-At the time of this writing, this means a single applicant who lives alone can have an annual income up to $65,650 and a married couple can have up to $75,000 / year in income.
-There are no asset (resource) limits.

 Program participants are able to receive home modifications and adaptions to increase the safety of one’s home and living environment.
 The maximum benefit amount is $6,000.
 The following benefits may be available via Safe at Home:

-During the application process, an occupational therapist will go to the home to assess what modifications / adaptations are necessary for the program applicant.
+During the application process, an occupational therapist will visit the home to assess what modifications / adaptations are necessary for the program applicant.
 Additional program information can be found on the DCOA website.
 One can also reach the Safe at Home Program at 202-724-5626 to learn more or to apply.